-Vancouver Canucks fans would often be remiss if they didn’t pine for better days.
-And just over 20 years ago might have been the best days of all in Canucks lore.
-To distract ourselves from the sometimes ugly present, we turn our eyes to the glorious spring of 1994.
+Vancouver Canucks fans would often be remiss if they didn’t pine for better days, and over 20 years ago might have been the best days of all in Canucks lore.
+Let’s turn our eyes to the glorious spring of 1994.

 1994 Vancouver Canucks: Bright Beginnings

-The 92-93 season had filled Canucks fans with renewed hopes of finally returning to hockey’s elite.
-The Canucks had won their division for a second consecutive season, and reached a franchise record 101 points.
+The 1992-93 season had filled Canucks fans with renewed hopes of finally returning to hockey’s elite.
+They had won their division for a second consecutive season, and reached a franchise record 101 points.
 A furious first round series with the Winnipeg Jets featured a match up of young players who would define hockey in the 1990’s including a rookie Teemu Selanne coming off his startling 76 goal campaign and Vancouver’s own Russian Rocket Pavel Bure.

-The seeds had been sown regardless.
+The seeds had been sown, regardless.
 The fall of 1993 was to be a time of great promise.
-With Captain Trevor Linden back, Cliff Ronning, Geoff Courtnall, outstanding net-minder Kirk McLean and the Rocket himself, things were trending towards a year of plenty in B.C.
+With Captain Trevor Linden back, Cliff Ronning, Geoff Courtnall, outstanding net-minder Kirk McLean and the Russian Rocket himself, things were trending towards a year of plenty in B.C.

 Bure, of course, could hardly be blamed.
 He again broke 100 points and scored another 60 goals all on his own.
-He could not do it on his own, however, as the team slumped their way into the playoffs as a 7 seed.
-Barely edging the expansion Sharks and Ducks for that lofty position, and with a first-round tilt with Canadian rivals and division champion flames, not much was expected of the men in black.
+He could not do it on his own, though, as the team slumped their way into the playoffs as a seventh seed.
+Barely edging the expansion San Jose Sharks and Anaheim Ducks for that lofty position, and with a first-round tilt with Canadian rivals and division champion Calgary Flames, not much was expected of the men in black.

 1994 Vancouver Canucks, On Fire

 Canucks fans, of course, will remember better.
-Fighting with every inch of their pride the Canucks crawled back into the series, by winning games 5 and 6, both of those games in overtime.
+Fighting with every inch of their pride the Canucks crawled back into the series, by winning Games 5 and 6, both of them in overtime.
 The seventh game, not to be outdone, ended in double overtime with one of, if not the most, memorable moments in Canucks history.

 There is something about the task of living so desperately on the end of your season.
 Other teams have fought back from 3-1 series deficits to win.
 But no one had ever done it like that.
 The three games the Canucks had to win had as many periods as four games, and any mistake, any slip in any of those overtimes and their seasons would collapse.
 That resolve, forged in western Canada in a duel with old rivals, made sure that the switch that had been flipped, stay bolted open.

-And suddenly, the lowly 7 seed Canucks were sitting at home with a week off, watching two teams on the other side of the continent duke it out over seven games for the right to play them for the cup.
-(That series, oft-remembered as one of the greatest in the history of the sport, also ended in double overtime, at the hands of one Mr. Matteau.)
+And suddenly, the lowly seventh seed Canucks were sitting at home with a week off, watching two teams on the other side of the continent duke it out over seven games for the right to play them for the cup.
+That series, oft-remembered as one of the greatest in the history of the sport, also ended in double overtime, at the hands of one Mr. Matteau.

 It was if the division champion Canucks of 1991-93 had reappeared.
 This was the playoff they were meant to play the last two springs.
 This was how it was always supposed to play out.